7emantik/test-project/README.md

 * Preprocessed data for analysis
 * Conducted a comparative analysis of different classifiers
 * Illustrated quality of classifiers by PR and ROC curves
-* Compiled a report on the quality of classifiers based on validation data (validation.txt)
+* Compiled a classifiers quality report (validation.txt)
-* Created a forecast of the file's malignancy based on the imported libraries (1 — if the file is malicious, 0 - otherwise) (prediction.txt)
+* Created a prediction of the file's malignancy based on the imported libraries (1 — if the file is malicious, 0 - otherwise) (prediction.txt)
 * Created an explanation file, where for each line of the test sample file contains the reason why the model considered this file malicious (the lines for non-malicious files remain empty) (explain.txt)

 ## Code and Resources Used